Damrk/Checkers/README.md

 # Checkers
-A simple Checkers project, implemementing a minimax opponent.
+A simple Checkers game project with a simple minimax player opponent.

+Following a tutorial by the channel [TechWithTim](https://www.youtube.com/@TechWithTim)